gauravjagpal/plan-et-continentally/README.md

 - Leave a comment and favourite a post

 # Design Choices
+## Colour Scheme
+I have chosen a fairly neutral colour scheme, with the 3 colours being white for a clean look and grey and blue for a contrasting and professional finish
 ## Typography

 The main font used is DM Sans with a backup of sans serif